Hazelnut Energy Balls

 Instructions

-1. Place dates in a bowl, cover with hot water and soak for 15 minutes (if using soft and moist medjool dates, you can skip soaking).
+• If your dates are hard or dry, place dates in a bowl, cover with hot water and soak for 15 minutes.
+If using soft and moist medjool dates, you can skip soaking.
 Drain well.
-It’s okay if they’re a bit wet when you add them to the food processor.
+It's okay if they're a bit wet when you add them to the food processor.
 Just be sure to drain off all the excess water.

 Notes

 If you don’t like cacao nibs on their own, this may not be the recipe for you as they have quite a strong cacao flavour.
-If you do like cacao nibs, you will love them paired with the sweet dates, hazelnuts and sea salt
+If you do like cacao nibs, you will love them paired with the sweet dates, hazelnuts and sea salt.
+You can also substitute chocolate chips for the cacao nibs.